 otherwise lose.

-15A.5 At the completion of the Initial Deal, the dealer shall pay the winning and collect the losing Madness 21 Wagers in accordance with approved procedures.
+15A.5 At the completion of the Initial Deal, the Dealer shall pay the winning and collect the losing Madness 21 Wagers in accordance with any Minimum Operating Standards.

 15A.6 Winning Madness 21 Wagers shall be paid at the amount selected by activating the Jackpot Prize Button.
 The prize possibilities are shown in the following table: